Johann Pichler

 Johann Pichler (15 December 1912 – 16 February 1995) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-During his career Johann Pichler was credited with between 52 and 75 aerial victories.
+The Knight's Cross of the Iron Cross was awarded to recognize extreme battlefield bravery or successful military leadership.
+Depending on source, Pichler who served in Jagdgeschwader 77 (JG 77—77th Fighter Wing) was credited with between 39 and 75 aerial victories.
+He died in his hometown Oberschweinbach on 16 February 1995.